WGUNDERWOOD/wgunderwood.github.io/_posts/2020-01-08-goodstein-sequences.markdown

 It is tempting to conjecture that all the Goodstein sequences started from some $N \geq 4$ diverge to infinity.
-However, this is not at all true, due to a remarkable theorem due to [Goodstein](https://en.wikipedia.org/wiki/Goodstein%27s_theorem).
+However, this is not at all true, due to a remarkable theorem of [Goodstein](https://en.wikipedia.org/wiki/Goodstein%27s_theorem).

 #### Theorem (Goodstein, 1944)